What it is and how to stop it

 - Work on your mindfulness - meditate, journal about your thoughts and feelings, reflect on why your react to a task or a decision the way you do.

 - Focus on your feelings before work and when working - name them, work with them, learn how to overcome them.

-3. Try to spread your producing efforts into other areas of your life.
+3. Spread your production efforts into other areas of your life

-You can write a review on IMDB, write your short guide or post your thoughts on Reddit, and survive the criticism?
+Can you write a review on IMDB, write your short tip, or post your thoughts on Reddit and survive the criticism?
 Good, that’s a step in the right direction.

 Keep building your self-confidence and moving forward.
 This shouldn’t take you long, even if you’re in a deep rut.

 When you feel ready, try to spread your efforts into areas that matter to you.
 How?
 Keep chipping away at endeavors that you have more trouble getting done.
 Find a bite-sized task and get it done.
 Then another.
 Then another.